justinwoo/azuredatastudio-nix/README.md

 ## Status

-Works on non-NixOS with appropriate Node/GTK dependencies

-## Help wanted

-Getting this electron app wrapped with the appropriate rpath made for patchelf will be quite arduous, but might be worthwhile.
-Please consider contributing.
+Works by using the rpath from nixpkgs.atomEnv.
+If you run into a problem, file an issue and someone might be able to help.